Ratstail91/Toy/deep-dive/compiling-toy.md

 Toy_Compiler compiler;

 Toy_initCompiler(&compiler);
-Toy_writeCompiler(&compiler, node);
+Toy_writeCompiler(&compiler, node); //node is an Toy_ASTNode

 unsigned char* tb = Toy_collateCompiler(&compiler, &size);

 Toy_freeCompiler(&compiler);
 ```

-The writing step is the process in which AST nodes are compressed into bytecode instructions, while literal values are extracted and placed aside in a cache (usually in an intermediate state).
+The writing step is the process in which AST nodes are compressed into bytecode instructions, while literal values are extracted and placed aside in a cache (usually in a compressed, intermediate state).

 The collation phase, however is when the bytecode instructions, along with the now flattened intermediate literals and function bodies are combined.
-The bytecode header specified in [Developing Toy](developing-toy) is placed at the beginning of this blob of bytes during this step.
+The bytecode header specified in [Developing Toy](deep-dive/developing-toy) is placed at the beginning of this blob of bytes during this step.

 The Toy bytecode (abbreviated to `tb`), along with the `size` variable indicating the size of the bytecode, are the result of the compilation.

-This bytecode can be saved into a file for later consumption by the host at runtime - ensure that the file has the `.tb` extension.
+This bytecode can be saved into a file for later consumption by the host at runtime - you must ensure that any bytecode files have the `.tb` extension.

-The bytecode loaded in memory is consumed and freed by `Toy_runInterpreter()`.
+Alternatively, the bytecode in memory can be passed directly to the interpreter.

 ## Interpreter